Mumps (mumps). Causes, symptoms, treatment and prevention. Acute mumps Purulent mumps ICD 10

 · Strong headache;

-· Lethargy;
+· drowsiness;

 · loss of consciousness;

-· Clonic-tonic convulsions;
+· clonic-tonic convulsions;

-· Paresis of the cranial nerves;
+· paresis of cranial nerves;

-· Hemiparesis;
+· hemiparesis;

-With damage to the auditory nerve - dizziness, nystagmus, tinnitus, hearing loss.
+· with damage to the auditory nerve - dizziness, nystagmus, tinnitus, hearing loss.

 Severity criteria mumps:

-· The severity of symptoms of intoxication;
+· severity of symptoms of intoxication;

-· Presence or absence of complications.
+· presence or absence of complications.

 Light form: